Provide:

 female prisoners and (motherhood or pregnancy)

-Use OneSearch to find journal, magazine and newspaper articles in John Jay's Lloyd Sealy library.
-The search box can be found on our library's homepage:
+Use OneSearch to find journal, magazine and newspaper articles.
+The OneSearch search box can be found on our library's homepage or click on the search box below:

-To search for articles only, select Articles (see above) in the OneSearch search box on our homepage OR limit your results to articles (below) by clicking on Articles once you've performed your search:
+To search for articles only, click inside the circle to the left of Articles (see above) in the OneSearch search box.
+You can also limit your results to articles on the left side of the screen once you retrieve your list of search results.

-If you're searching for peer-reviewed journal articles, select that option in the OneSearch search box from our homepage (see above) or limit your results (below) after you've performed your search:
+If you want peer-reviewed journal articles ONLY, select that option in the OneSearch search box or limit your results once you retrieve your results.

-Click on the Full text available link in OneSearch to access the article in which you are interested.
-You will first be sent to the John Jay login page if you have not already logged in.
+You will see our John Jay login page if you have not already logged in.
 Use your John Jay email ID and password to login.
 If you do not know your John Jay email username/password or you are experiencing problems with your login, go to reset.jjay.cuny.edu to either set up or reset your John Jay email account.
 Contact the DoIt Helpdesk at 212.237.8200 if you need further assistance.

 Criminal Justice Abstracts with Full Text

-Criminal Justice Periodical Index
+Criminal Justice Periodicals Index